phgrosjean/bookdown-test/docs/01-Introduction.md

 # Introduction {#intro}

-This is my first bookdown, ... and a sandbox to test its features.
+This is a bookdown chapter mostly for demonstration and testing ...
 I started from [here](http://seankross.com/2016/11/17/How-to-Start-a-Bookdown-Book.html), then got some pieces from [here](https://github.com/rstudio/bookdown-demo), and finally skimmed the [bookdown book](https://bookdown.org/yihui/bookdown/) and took some notes hereunder.
 I had also a look at this [blog](http://seankross.com/2016/11/17/How-to-Start-a-Bookdown-Book.html).

 [SciViews](http://www.sciviews.org)

 ~~To convince *someone* to switch to Markdown, show him [this](http://nerdplusart.com/markdown-is-the-future/).
 A short discussion of html/active documents _versus_ pdf/static printable pages should be nice here.~~

-*Now, let's look at spacial formattings provided by bookdown.*
+*Now, let's look at special formattings provided by bookdown.*

 ## Book-wide references